The Organization

 Purpose of the Position

-Reporting directly to the Manager of Daily Operations, the Lead Building Services Representative is a senior field staff position that in collaboration with the Manager of Daily Operations is responsible for insuring a well-kept and safe residential environment by acting as both a field supervisor and cleaning and maintaining in good working order the physical assets of each building managed by the Society.
-This position ensures that GVHS remains a desirable, inclusive and equitable employer, leads employee engagement and supports the GVHS mission of managing quality rental homes and contributing to thriving communities.
+Reporting directly to the Manager of Daily Operations, the Building Services Representative creates a well-kept and safe residential environment by cleaning and maintaining in good working order the physical assets of each building managed by the Society.

 Greater Victoria Housing Society is committed to creating a diverse workplace to represent the population we serve and to better meet the needs of our tenants.
 Consider joining our team and being part of an innovative, inclusive and rewarding workplace.